aiotgroup/awesome-wireless-sensing-generalization/README.md

 \[240\] Y .
 Zhang, F. He, Y .
 Wang, D. Wu, and G. Yu, "Csi-based cross- scene human activity recognition with incremental learning,"Neural Computing and Applications, vol. 35, no. 17, pp. 12 415--12 432, 2023.

+> ### **Key Takeaways and Lessons Learned: Model Deployment**
+>
+> - **Hierarchical Efficiency in Transfer Learning:**
+>   While fine-tuning the entire network yields superior accuracy, freezing the backbone and updating only the task head is most viable for resource-constrained edge devices.
+This strategy balances global feature representation with site-specific adaptation.
+>
+> - **Privacy-Preserving Collaborative Generalization:**
+>   Federated Learning is a powerful engine for building robust global models without moving raw CSI data.
+A major lesson is managing communication overhead during parameter exchange and addressing the performance drops caused by shifted data distributions across heterogeneous clients.
+>
+> - **Evolution through Continual Learning:**
+>   To handle long-term environmental drifts (e.g., furniture moving), models must incrementally acquire knowledge.
+The core challenge is mitigating catastrophic forgetting; strategies like data replay and dynamic model expansion are essential to preserve performance on original tasks.
+>
+> - **Minimizing User Burden in Online Adaptation:**
+>   Incorporating “User-in-the-loop” mechanisms allows for continuous refinement.
+The key takeaway is using anomaly detection and high-confidence sampling to minimize the labeling effort required from users during the adaptation phase.
+>
+> - **Systems-level Latency and Resource Trade-offs:**
+>   Beyond accuracy, real-world deployment on COTS chipsets requires balancing model update frequency with inference latency.
+For high-responsiveness applications, local updates must be optimized to prevent system bottlenecks.